Stay connected during Metro tunnel rides

 As the Chennai Metro Rail’s underground network prepares for its inauguration in early 2017, commuters feel that the lack of mobile connectivity underground is an issue that needs to be looked into.

-During a trial run of the trains that was held along the 7.8-km stretch from Koyambedu to Nehru Park last week, all who were on board had lost signal while underground.
+During a trial run of the trains that was held along the 7.8-km stretch from Koyambedu to Nehru Park recently, all who were on board had lost signal while underground.

 To fix the issue, officials of the Chennai Metro Rail Limited (CMRL) have planned to install transmitters in all the underground stations soon.